TEDxAuckland/tedx-auckland-site/src/_people/david-harvey.md

 email:
 image: /uploads/david-harvey-1200x1200.jpg
 description_markdown: >-
-  *lawyer / teacher / writer*<br>David is a District Court Judge, an educator and an award winning academic on legal and information communications technology matters.
+  *lawyer / teacher / writer*

+  David is a District Court Judge, an educator and an award winning academic on legal and information communications technology matters.